rtuhpc/hpc-manual/doc/07_job_managment.md

 rm -rf $SCRATCH
 ```

-Not all nodes are equipped with local SSD disks (SCRATCH), therefore please specify an appropriate feature parameter when you submit a job, for example, if a larger SCRATCH disk is required:
+Not all nodes are equipped with local SSD disks, therefore please specify an appropriate feature parameter when you submit a job, for example, if a larger scratch disk is required:
 ```
 #PBS -l feature=largescratch
 ```